getodk/docs/odkx-src/getting-started-2-architect.rst

 The overall development process is:

   #. :ref:`Revise the data entry form <architect-odk-2-modify-data-entry>`
-  #. :ref:`Update the initialization files needed by ODK Tables <architect-odk-2-modify-init>`
+  #. :ref:`Update the initialization files needed by ODK-X Tables <architect-odk-2-modify-init>`
   #. :ref:`Update the preloaded data values as needed <architect-odk-2-modify-preload>`
   #. :ref:`Update the HTML to include the new field <architect-odk-2-modify-html>`